-Many scientists from ancient time used animals and different organisms for experimentation.
+Many scientists from ancient times used animals and different organisms for experimentation.
 Aristotle and Erasistratus were the first to study their experiments on living animals.
-Since then the idea of model organism arose and gradually the use of it spreaded.
-The use of guinea pig by Antoine Lavoisier and use of anthrax in sheep by Louis Pasteur demonstrating germ theory of disease are such examples.
+Since then the idea of model organisms arose and gradually the use of it spread.
+The use of guinea pig by Antoine Lavoisier and the use of anthrax in sheep by Louis Pasteur demonstrating germ theory of disease are such examples.

-The idea of model organisms didn’t confine only in animals but plants, bacteria, viruses are also included as model organism.
+The idea of model organisms didn’t confine only to animals but plants, bacteria, and viruses are also included as model organisms.

 Some Model Organisms